 Riverine and tidal creek erosion is a natural process but can, in certain instances, be exacerbated by anthropogenic influences.
-Historically, property owners have constructed rock revetments or bulkheads to combat tidal creek erosion.
-Beginning in 2006, a new technique referred to as Living Shorelines began to be developed in coastal Georgia.
+Historically, property owners have constructed rock revetments or bulkheads to combat tidal creek erosion, but we have learned of their potential disadvantages.
+In low- to medium-energy environments, CRD recommends living shorelines as an effective, long lasting, and sustainable way to reduce erosion.

 What are Living Shorelines?

-The primary goal of a Living Shoreline is to avoid engineering designs that hinder or disrupt the natural connections between aquatic environments and adjacent uplands.
+The primary goal of a living shoreline is to stabilize the shoreline to reduce erosion while avoiding engineering designs that hinder or disrupt the natural connections between aquatic environments and adjacent uplands.
 Secondary goals include the preservation of tidal exchange, sediment conservation, natural plant communities and necessary shoreline dynamics associated with sea level rise.

 Advantages of Living Shoreline Technique